About the Library

 Beaumont Library District is a member of the Inland Library System.

-The Library Board meets on the last Tuesday of the month a t 6:30pm.
+The Library Board meets on the last Thursday of the month at 6:30pm.
 Members of the public are welcome to attend the meeting held in the Laura May Stewart Multipurpose Room.

 - Cynthia Carr 11/15